PDAL/PDAL/doc/stages/filters.expression.rst

     - ``$in``: Matches any of the values specified in the array.
     - ``$nin``: Matches none of the values specified in the array.

-Comparison operators compare a point cloud attribute with a value or an array of values.
-For all comparison operators except for ``$in`` and ``$nin``, the value must be a number.
-For ``$in`` and ``$nin``, the value must be an array of numbers.
+Comparison operators compare a point cloud attribute with an operand or an array of operands.
+An *operand* is either a numeric constant or a string representing a dimension name.
+For all comparison operators except for ``$in`` and ``$nin``, the comparison value must be a single operand.
+For ``$in`` and ``$nin``, the value must be an array of operands.

-Comparison operators are applied directly to attribute values, and thus must be contained within an attribute selection by which an attribute is selected by its name.
-For example:
+Comparison operator specifications must be contained within an object whose key is the dimension name to be compared.

 .. code-block:: json